VR51/softman/README.md

 ## Commandline Options

 - upgrade: update/upgrade the system software with suggested build dependent packages
+- list: show installed repositories.
+- add: add a repository
+- remove: remove a repository but keep software installed from the repository
+- purge: remove a repository and remove sotware installed from the repository, install alternate software version if available in another installed repository.
+- find: find software
 - install: install software with suggested build dependent packages
 - reinstall: reinstall software with suggested build dependent packages
+- fix: fix broken packages and configure any partially installed software
 - findbad: find packages with corrupt files / find packages with missing files
 - fixbad: find currupt software and automatically reinstall their packages.
 Use with caution.
 - fixmissing: find software with missing files and automatically reinstall their packages.
 Use with caution.